srsran/srsRAN_Project_docs/docs/source/tutorials/source/srsUE/source/index.rst

 .. warning::

   5G extensions in srsUE are no longer in active development, although it does receive small maintenance updates.
-See `here <https://docs.srsran.com/projects/4g/en/latest/dev_status.html>`_ for further details. srsUE is intended to be used for proof-of-concept and initial testing to allow users to test srsRAN Project without the need for expensive hardware.
+See `here <https://docs.srsran.com/projects/4g/en/latest/dev_status.html>`_ for further details. srsUE is intended to be used for proof-of-concept and initial testing to allow users to test |project_name| without the need for expensive hardware.
 It is not intended for scenarios which require a deployment ready solution.

 Overview
 ********

-srsRAN Project is a 5G CU/DU solution and does not include a UE application.
+|project_name| is a 5G CU/DU solution and does not include a UE application.
 However, `srsRAN 4G <https://github.com/srsran/srsRAN_4G>`_ does include a prototype 5G UE (srsUE) which can be used for testing.
-This application note shows how to create an end-to-end fully open-source 5G network with srsUE, the srsRAN Project gNodeB and Open5GS 5G core network.
+This application note shows how to create an end-to-end fully open-source 5G network with srsUE, |project_name| gNodeB and Open5GS 5G core network.

 Various use-cases are shown here, including both over-the-air and ZeroMQ based setups, and multi-UE emulation.